omwn/omw-data/README.md

 The directory *wns* has the wordnet data from OMW 1.2 with some small fixes
  * added a citation for the Icelandic wordnet
- * added human readable citations in ``omw-citations.tab``
+ * added human readable citations in [index.toml](index.toml)
- * added PWN 3.0 and 3.1 in OMW 2.0 format

 By default the label is the name of the project.
-If the project has multiple wordnets, then the language is added in parantheses.
+If the project has multiple wordnets, then the language is added in parentheses.
 E.g.:

 `label = "Multilingual Central Repository (Catalan)"`